gentok/Foreign_Image_News_Project/README.md

 ## 1. Overview

   * Title: International News and Foreign Perception
-  * Purpose: This is an ongoing project to analyze the impact of international news coverage on perceptions toward foreign countries in Japan.
+  * Purpose: This is the ongoing project to analyze the impact of international news coverage on perceptions toward foreign countries in Japan.
   * Started in: Spring 2013 (as the course project for Content Analysis Class at Waseda University)
   * Member: Gento Kato (UC Davis)